dimstav23/GDPRuler/sev_demo/README.md

 - To get a console on a running VM: `sudo virsh console <sev-guest-domain-name>` If it seems to get stuck, just press Enter.
 - After you make sure that networking works fine and you can reach the VM guest from the host, you can log-in the VM using ssh (after placing your ssh keys in the `~/.ssh/autorhized_keys` file of the guest VM)
+- The aforementioned process can also be performed using the [`plain_vm.xml`](./plain_vm.xml) provided here.
+Be aware that you have to perform again the process described in [step 3](#3-follow-the-instructions-presented-herehttpsgithubcommasheenistamdsevblobmainreadmemd-or-herehttpsdocsovhcomusendedicatedenable-and-use-amd-sme-sev-to-launch-an-sev-guest).